 The mission of the Department of Business Law is to enable students, through excellence in teaching, to recognize and analyze legal issues arising in the business environment.

-All Lower Division program advisement is through the College Student Services Center in JH 2113.
+All Lower Division program advisement is through the David Nazarian College of Business and Economics Student Services Center/EOP in JH 2113.
 Upper Division students who are currently enrolled in or have completed BUS 302/L are encouraged to seek advisement through Upper Division mentors from the department of their major.

 All faculty are attorneys who are available to advise and counsel students who are considering law school.
 All department faculty are available during their scheduled office hours to advise students during the semester, with assigned department faculty available during registration periods.
 Information regarding law school and legal careers is available on the department website.
 See Pre-Professional Advisement, Pre-Law in this Catalog.

-While the Real Estate option is designed for students with career interests in the various functional fields of real estate – brokerage, appraisal, finance, investment, development and asset management, as well as service areas such as escrow and title insurance – the skills with which students in the option will become familiar are applicable in virtually all business fields.
+While the Real Estate Option is designed for students with career interests in the various functional fields of real estate–brokerage, appraisal, finance, investment, sales, development and asset management, as well as service areas such as escrow and title insurance–the skills with which students in the option will become familiar are applicable in virtually all business fields.

 The David Nazarian College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-Only 5% of business schools worldwide have achieved AACSB International accreditation.
+Only 5 percent of business schools worldwide have achieved AACSB International accreditation.

-The Business Honors Program is designed to recognize students who have demonstrated high academic standards and to encourage these students to continue their record of excellence as business majors at CSUN.
-The program is open to students who are declared majors in Accountancy; Economics; Finance; Information Systems; Management; Marketing; or Business Administration with an option in either Business Law, Global Supply Chain Management, Insurance and Financial Services, Real Estate or Systems and Operations Management; meet all Honors Program admissions criteria; and are selected by the Business Honors Program Admissions Committee.
-The Business Honors Program offers rigorous courses that emphasize communication, critical reasoning, complex problem solving and teamwork skills.
-Students accepted into the program are offered a variety of benefits, including Honors-designated courses, small class size, priority enrollment in business courses, the Business Honors Mentorship Program, the Seminar Series and Business Honors special events.
-For more information, call (818) 677-3100 or visit www.csun.edu/bhp.
+The Business Honors Program is designed to recognize students who have demonstrated high academic standards and to encourage these students to continue their record of excellence as business and economics majors at CSUN.
+The program is open to students who are declared majors in Accountancy; Economics; Finance; Information Systems; Management; Marketing; or Business Administration with an Option in either Business Law, Global Supply Chain Management, Insurance and Financial Services, Real Estate, or Systems and Operations Management; meet all Honors Program admissions criteria; and who apply and are selected for admission.
+The Business Honors Program offers rigorous courses that emphasize communication, critical reasoning, complex problem solving, and teamwork skills.
+Students accepted into the program are offered a variety of benefits, including Honors-designated courses, small class size, priority enrollment, Honors Mentorship, specialized Business Honors Seminars, and special events.
+For more information, call (818) 677-3100 or visit the Business Honors Program website.

 Scholarships and Awards

-The department awards the Business Law Outstanding Scholastic Achievement Award to graduating seniors meeting rigorous scholarship standards along with the Ruth J. Ecklerle Scholarship and the Book Award to support students progressing towards degrees.
+The department awards the Outstanding Scholastic Achievement Award to Business Law and Real Estate graduating seniors meeting rigorous scholarship standards along with the Ruth J. Ecklerle Scholarship and the Book Award to support students progressing towards degrees.

 Career Education and Professional Development Center